Generic Repository Pattern in ASP.NET Core MVC

 • Implementation: The generic interface is then implemented in a concrete class.
 This class handles database interactions, such as querying a database using an ORM (like Entity Framework Core).

-• Entity Framework Core DBontext: The Concrete Implementation class will use the Entity Framework Core DbContext object to interact with the database.
+• Entity Framework Core DBontext: The Concrete Implementation class will interact with the database using the Entity Framework Core DbContext object.

-A Generic Repository in ASP.NET Core typically does at least five operations as follows.
+A Generic Repository in ASP.NET Core typically performs at least five operations, as follows:

 • Selecting all records from a table